Are There Natural or Organic Hair Fiber Products Available?

 | Source | Gossypium herbaceum (cotton plant) | Animal wool protein |

 Plant-based cotton is the more natural and more refined choice.
-It is 100% derived from a plant source, free from animal proteins, hypoallergenic, and won't clog pores.
-Because cotton fibers are the lightest available, they also integrate more seamlessly with existing hair, making them harder to detect and more comfortable to wear throughout the day.
+It is 100% derived from a plant source, free from animal proteins, hypoallergenic, and will not clog pores.
+Because cotton fibers are the lightest available, they integrate more seamlessly with existing hair, making them harder to detect and more comfortable for all-day wear.

-Keratin, despite being associated with hair health, is sourced from animal wool in commercial hair fiber products, not from human hair.
-Wool-derived keratin behaves differently from the keratin produced naturally by the human scalp, and formulas using it tend to be heavier and more prone to buildup and irritation with daily use.
+Keratin, despite its association with hair health, is sourced from animal wool in commercial hair fiber products, not from human hair.
+Formulas using it tend to be heavier and more dependent on additional ionic bonding agents to hold the fiber in place, increasing the likelihood of added synthetic compounds.

-Cotton as a base material is a strong indicator, but it does not guarantee a clean product.
-Some cotton-based formulas add synthetic polymer binders such as Nylon 6/12, silicone agents like Dimethicone, and chemical preservatives such as Phenoxyethanol on top of the cotton base, none of which belong in a product used daily on the scalp.
-The presence of cotton in a formula does not mean the formula is natural if synthetic compounds have been added alongside it.
-The full ingredient list is the only reliable indicator.
+Cotton as a base material is a strong indicator of a cleaner product, but it does not guarantee one.
+Some cotton-based formulas add synthetic polymer binders such as Nylon 6/12, silicone agents like Dimethicone, and chemical preservatives such as Phenoxyethanol on top of the cotton base.
+These additions do not belong in a product used daily on the scalp.
+The full ingredient list is the only reliable indicator of whether a cotton formula is genuinely natural.

 Ingredients to Look for and Avoid